 Promoting Healthy Environmental Conditions, Families, Community & Crops

-Our Farming Philosophy: At the Apple Holler Family Farm Park, Orchard and Restaurant, we believe that it is our duty and responsibility to provide your family and ours with the highest quality of healthy, wholesome produce; while also caring for our environment, wildlife and community with responsible pest management solutions.
+Our Farming Philosophy/ How we grow: At the Apple Holler Family Farm Park, Orchard, and Restaurant, we believe that it is our duty and responsibility to provide your family and ours with the highest quality of healthy, wholesome produce; while also caring for our environment, wildlife and community with responsible pest management solutions.
 We believe that by using good, responsible farming practices, such as Integrated Pest Management, we are able to produce high-quality fruit, while minimizing economic, health and environmental hazards.

 So, what does Integrated Pest Management (IPM) mean and what is it all about?